huijunyam/GoGreen/README.md

 - Webpack for bundling all the scripts file

 ##Implementation
 Go Green uses the HTML Canvas to draw graphics via Javascript.
-It uses `requestAnimationFrame` to constantly render and update the canvas to provide animation for the game.
+It uses `requestAnimationFrame` to constantly render and update the canvas to provide animation in a cross browser way for the game.
 ```
 let w = window;
 requestAnimationFrame = w.requestAnimationFrame || w.webkitRequestAnimationFrame ||